Categorical Structural Equation Modeling

 If you want to learn how to apply structural equation models to binary and ordinal data and have a solid background in structural equation modeling, then this course is for you.
 Familiarity with either R or Mplus is strongly advised.

-Day 1: Structural Equation Modeling with Binary Outcomes
+Day 1: Path Analysis with Binary Outcomes

 - Introduction to structural equation modeling